Late-night shows return after writers strike as actors resume talks that could end their standoff

 “To be clear, this strike happened for good reasons.
 Our industry has seen its workers severely squeezed in recent years,” Oliver said.
 “So, the writers guild went to strike and thankfully won.
 But, it took a lot of sacrifices from a lot of people to achieve that.”

-“I am also furious that it took the studios 148 days to achieve a deal they could have offered on day (expletive) one,” Oliver said.
-He added that he hope the writers contract would give leverage to other entertainment industry guilds – as well as striking auto workers and employees in other industries – to negotiate better deals.
+“I am also furious that it took the studios 148 days to achieve a deal they could have offered on Day ...
+One,” Oliver said.
+He added that he hoped the writers contract would give leverage to other entertainment industry guilds — as well as striking auto workers and employees in other industries — to negotiate better deals.

 Warner Bros.
 Discovery, which owns HBO, is among the studios on the other side of the table in the writers and actors strikes.

-Colbert will have Astrophysicist and author Neil deGrasse Tyson on his first show back.
-Kimmel will host Arnold Schwarzenegger.
-Matthew McConaughey will be on Fallon's couch.
+Colbert was scheduled to have astrophysicist and author Neil deGrasse Tyson on his first show back.
+Kimmel booked Arnold Schwarzenegger, while Matthew McConaughey was set to be on Fallon's couch.

 “I'll see you Monday, and every day after that!” an ebullient Colbert said in an Instagram video last week from the Ed Sullivan Theater, which was full of his writers and other staffers for their first meeting since spring.